SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

    or an explicit type in the key path, neither of which I really want.

-The value used in a subscript can be a literal or a named variable or constant.
+The value used in a subscript can be a named value or a literal.
 Values are captured in key paths using value semantics.
 For example, the following code uses the variable ``index`` in both a key-path expression and in a closure to access